jianzwang/logs/pages/Trait Object.md

-- When we use trait objects, Rust must use _dynamic dispatch_.
+- When we use trait objects, Rust must use _dynamic dispatch_ [[trait method]] .
 The compiler doesn’t know all the types that might be used with the code that is using trait objects, so it doesn’t know which method implemented on which type to call.
 	- There is a runtime cost when this lookup happens that doesn’t occur with static dispatch.
 Dynamic dispatch also prevents the compiler from choosing to inline a method’s code, which in turn prevents some optimizations.
+-